-Although waterfalls are a common tourist attraction in Thailand, for both locals and visitors alike, we’ve hadn’t seen this one listed in a guide book.
+Although waterfalls are a common tourist attraction in Thailand, we’ve hadn’t seen this one listed in a guide book.
 In fact, like many fun things we’ve done, this trip to the Sticky Waterfalls was recommended by our good Thai friend, Bee, from Be Beez Café.
 This was an awesome addition to our trip to the Mae Ngat Dam floating houses one weekend.

 The Science Behind the Sticky Waterfalls

 Waterfalls are notoriously slippery.
 Obviously one goes down a waterfall, in line with the gushing waters and typically slippery surfaces.
 So how is it possible to climb up the Sticky Waterfalls?